department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/day-three-strategy-doc.md

 **1 hour to 1.75 hours:** This is the VSP team's opportunity to ask questions and learn about the onboarding team's product.

 - Establish the points of contact.
 Fill out the team contacts document.
-- Review questions from the sample-product-discovery-questions doc **(TODO: Add URL when PR is approved)**
+- Review questions from the [sample discovery questions](https://github.com/department-of-veterans-affairs/va.gov-vfs-teams/blob/master/Templates/sample-product-discovery-questions.md)
 - Is team integrating a new external API at the onset?
   - If yes, write an issue ticket to request VPS DevOps team to make connections between respective Vets-API & external API environments (i.e. staging to staging, etc.)